Beijing Expo 2019

 The eastern facing landscape is the main entry to the pavilion directly adjacent to other Expo sites.
 It follows the same smart topography strategy as the western half, but here the grading is in service of people, their everyday movements as well as events and performances.
-A large sweeping arc plaza reaches into to meet the main building entry from the two eastern corners of the site, enclosing a large sunken lawn that can host events.
+A large sweeping arced plaza reaches into to meet the main building entry from the two eastern corners of the site, enclosing a large sunken lawn that will host events and performances.
 The placement of seating terraces and terraced gardens at the edges of the lawn allow for its use as a performance venue in either direction, looking out from the building or with the sculptural pavilion façade as backdrop and stage set.
 The entire eastern facing landscape is carefully laid out for queuing in shade, cooled by water features in the plaza, entertainment in the outdoor amphitheater, outdoor vending and eating, all within a shaded lush garden setting that grounds the pavilion in the cultural landscape of Beijing.
 The entire site is designed to entertain, educate, refresh and perform in service of the overall Expo themes and goals.

 by Steve Hanson